Donald Trump has undermined our shared representative democracy in fundamental ways and appears to be actively pursuing an autocracy.

 Then on Thursday on Fox News, in an interview with the Trump-friendly Sean Hannity, Trump says, “I’ve said it many times, but let me be clear again: I condemn the KKK.
 I condemn all white supremacists.
 I condemn the Proud Boys.
 “I don’t know much about the Proud Boys, almost nothing, but I condemn that,” he added.

 If you are a member of the Proud Boys, what conclusions do you draw?
 You know that — as he’s not yet secured his dictatorship — he has to at some point say you are wrong and should not police protest rallies for racial justice.
-And so he does, after two days, and when now he’s clearly scripted and rehearsed what he’s supposed to say.]
+And so he does, after two days of refusing to revise his “stand back and stand by”, and when now he’s clearly scripted and rehearsed what he’s supposed to say.]

 [From a 10/1/2020 Complex article about the Proud Boys: